pita bread:

 1 and ½ teaspoon Kosher salt

-1. In a large bowl mix the yeast and lukewarm water.
-Add the flour and salt and roughly mix the contents of the bowl with a large spoon.
+1. In a large bowl mix the flour and the water (lukewarm).
+Set aside for four hours.
+This soaking step softens the bran in the whole wheat and gives you a better rise.
+The soaking of the flour is called “autolyse”.
+Add the sour and salt and roughly mix the contents of the bowl with a large spoon.
 Then mix by hand within the bowl until there are no lumps.
 Dump out the dough onto a work surface and knead briskly until the dough is smooth, shiny, and elastic.

 2. Spread a few drops of vegetable oil over the inside of the bowl.
 Put the dough back in the bowl.
 Cover the top of the bowl with plastic wrap.
 Leave in a warm place (ideally 85 to 95 degrees Fahrenheit) until the dough has doubled in volume.
 This should take about 2 hours.
 This step is called the bulk fermentation.